 - St. Thomas and St. John are both part of the U.S. Virgin Islands.
 The two islands are maybe 6 miles apart at their closest points.

 - From St. Thomas you take a ferry to St. John.

 - The main “town” on St. John is called Cruz Bay.

 - Cruise ships occasionally call on Cruz Bay, St. John.
 Passengers are brought to shore on a tender.

-- Our St. John is spelt St. John (no s).
+- Our St. John is spelled St. John (no s).
 Once in a blue moon, visitors confuse St. John (island in U.S. Virgin Islands) and St. John’s (the capital city in Antigua).
 Antigua is a different Caribbean island, not part of the USVI, and it is 210 miles away from St. John.
 Mixing them up can be a pricey mistake with change fees on flights, and hotel cancellations.